- Didactics-description and pictures

 Allowances for medical books and supplies: In addition to their basic salary, each resident is entitled to reimbursement for the purchase of medical books, journal subscriptions, small medical equipment or any other items necessary for the furtherance of their professional career.
 Examples include iPads, computers, otoscopes, ophthalmoscopes and approved attendance at professional meetings(s).
 All residents receive a $1,400 a year allowance.

-Bonus: Residents who are up to date on all responsibilities share a $10,000 bonus quarterly.
+Quarterly Professional requirements bonus: Residents who are up to date on all responsibilities share a $10,000 quarterly.